DestyNova/advent_of_code_2023/5/README.md

 The `smt` module also succeeds with either `z3` or `cvc4` but **much** slower than the in-built SAT solver (or external maxsat interfaces which are about the same as the internal solver).

 **Update 22:32:** Okay, before I head to bed in preparation for the next puzzle in...
 6 hours...
-I tried another maxsat solver called [Loandra](https://github.com/jezberg/loandra).
-I ran into a build error which the maintainer fixed almost immediately, and Loandra produced the quickest (correct) result I've seen so far, in 28.853 seconds.
+I tried another maxsat solver called [CGSS2](https://bitbucket.org/coreo-group/cgss2).
+I ran into a build error which the maintainer fixed almost immediately, and CGSS2 produced the quickest (correct) result I've seen so far, in 28.853 seconds.
 Very cool indeed.

 ## Thoughts